marouni/marouni.github.io/_posts/2014-06-01-pig-filter-udfs.markdown

 ```

 In the above example we're filtering records with negative age, once cleaned we can continue developing our data flow by adding more relations and/or implementing our specific data processing steps.
 Cleaning a data-set gets complicated when deciding whether a record is clean or not is not straight forward or difficult to do with the built-in functions.
-For these situations we can write our own filter function that can examine a record and decide if it's clean or not, these filter functions can also call other functions from our libraries that can execute complex processing.
+For these situations we can write our own filter function that will examine each record and decide if it's clean or not, these filter functions can also call other functions from our libraries that can execute complex processing.

 ## Setup
 Filter UDFs are user defined functions that return a boolean, these functions are mostly used with FILTER expression to filter records.
-To implement a filter UDF in java we need to extend a class then override a method, this method is called fro every record in our data set and its return value (true or false) decides whether the record passes the filter or not.
+To implement a filter UDF in java we need to extend a class then override a method, this method is called for every record in our data set and its return value (true or false) decides whether the record passes the filter or not.

 To setup a quick development environment I'll use Eclipse with Gradle plugin, you can use Maven or Ant + Ivy even !
 Here's the dependencies section of my build.gradle file :